ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 **(3,634 Records added to ODM2Core.ActionBy)**

-**Populate ODM2Core.FeatureActionResult for "Sample collection" Actions**: Now I need to add records to the FeatureActionResult table linking the "Sample collection" Actions to the Specimen SamplingFeatures that were collected.
+**Populate ODM2Core.FeatureActions for "Sample collection" Actions**: Now I need to add records to the FeatureActionResult table linking the "Sample collection" Actions to the Specimen SamplingFeatures that were collected.

 1. Set ODM2Core.FeatureActionResult.SamplingFeatureID = ODM1.Samples.SampleID + @MaxSamplingFeatureID
 2. Set ODM2Core.FeatureActionResult.ActionID = @MaxActionID + ODM1.DataValues.SampleID
-3. Set ODM2Core.FeatureActionResult.ResultID = NULL - since these are 'Sample collection' Actions, they have no result

-**(3,634 Records added to ODM2Core.FeatureActionResult)**
+**(3,634 Records added to ODM2Core.FeatureActions)**

 #### Sample Analysis Actions
 The "Sample analysis" Actions on the Specimens I just created for my water quality samples are the Actions that create the measurement Results.
 So, I need to create a "Sample analysis" Action for each Specimen to link it to its Result.
 I don't have any information about the dates and times at which the "Sample analysis" Actions occurred and so I am just going to use the dates and times recorded with the DataValues in the ODM1 database.